 In cases like Nike and Gillette, those brands experience momentary dips in stocks.
 It will eventually rebound after a few days since their ads lean toward controversies and may have had more positive effects.

 Meanwhile, for Snapchat and H&M, their concepts weren’t well-received due to celebrity influences, so their stocks took a plunge.

 Learning from the above-mentioned companies’ mistakes, brands should take careful consideration and planning that it doesn’t offend or cause boycotts.
 Bad advertisements can create an impact on stock prices because, with backlash, it may affect the way its consumers perceive the brand and eventually affect revenue too.

 As such, brands should ensure that their advertising efforts are not only truthful but can deliver a consistent brand message that won’t negatively impact their brand.

-By subscribing to Penji, you won’t experience any ad designs backfiring on you.
-Our graphic designers are trustworthy and professional.
-They’ll produce only the best ad designs that will generate more interest and sales for your brand.
+By subscribing to Penji, you won’t have bad advertisements backfiring on you.
+Our graphic designers are trustworthy, professional, and experienced in many industries.
+They’ll produce only the best ad designs that will generate more trust and sales for your brand.
 That’s one of the many reasons brands love Penji.
 Don’t settle for mediocre or bad advertisement designs that could cost you customers.

 Sign up and maximize your Penji plan by requesting marketing materials, website design, and illustrations.